-Bullet #16 - "..... the addition shall be in the same architectural style and constructed of the same exterior finishes ...." to "..... the addition shall in complimentary architectural stvle and be exterior Carried constructed of complimentary finishes Unanimously.
+• Bullet #16 - "..... the addition shall be in the same architectural style and constructed of the same exterior finishes" to "..... the addition shall be in a complementary architectural style."
+Carried Unanimously.

 The vote was called on the Main Motion as amended and declared Carried.